 Another common worry is higher insurance costs.
 It may be a good idea to enquire with your insurer before having any work carried out, so as to prevent any unpleasant financial surprises later on.
 Remember that it’s very important to inform your insurer of any modifications that you have carried out on your car, not just remapping.

 What does a remap or engine chip cost?

-The cost of a basic remap for a popular model could be as little as £150.
-Prices increase from here but by how much typically depends on the amount of programming and testing required, the type of vehicle you're remapping and whether the remap is simply done via a laptop and cable.
-Costs can also creep up if the remap you choose includes a handheld or dash-mounted device like the Superchips Bluefin that you use to control and switch between engine maps.
+A basic remap for a popular model could cost as little as £150 but each price typically depends on the amount of programming and testing required, the type of vehicle you're remapping and whether the remap is simply done via a laptop and cable.
+Costs can also creep up if the remap you choose includes a handheld or dash-mounted device that you use to control and switch between engine maps.